-As you’re probably aware, the beginning of a new year brings with it tons of resolutions to make your life better (lose weight, save money, spend more time with family, etc.).
-Unfortunately, most people find that these resolutions fall by the wayside after just a couple of weeks and the next year rolls around with the same resolution(s).
+As you’re probably aware, the beginning of a new year brings with it tons of resolutions to make your life better (lose weight, save money, spend more time with family, etc. Unfortunately, most people find that these resolutions fall by the wayside after just a couple of weeks and the next year rolls around with the same resolution.

-The secret to keeping these resolutions and seeing them through successfully is to build them into daily habits ones that become as much a part of your routine as brushing your teeth or getting dressed in the morning.
+The secret to Keep Your Blogging Resolutions and seeing them through successfully is to build them into daily habits ones that become as much a part of your routine as brushing your teeth or getting dressed in the morning.